„Climate change is the greatest global health threat of the 21st century“(The Lancet, Horton, 2009, 1869-1870).

 - Wildfires lead to injury and death, affect mental health and destroy livelihoods.

-But here is the good news: Many climate protection measures protect our health – in the future but also already today.
-Climate protection is health protection put into action.
-(Haines, 2017.)
-When protecting our climate we automatically take advantage for our health.
+When protecting our climate, we automatically take advantage for our health.
 We call this phenomenon ‚health co-benefits‘.
 Our health benefits from environmentally conscious and climate-protecting behaviour.
 Examples include cycling which leads to increased physical activity and plant-based nutrition which can serve as long-term vascular prevention.

-Example ‚plant-based diet‘: Livestock is responsible for 83% of land use and 60% of greenhouse gas emissions within agriculture.
-At the same time a meat-reduced diet has positive health effects through lowering BMI, cholesterol levels, blood pressure and HbA1c (glycated haemoglobin).
+- Example, planetary health diet: Livestock is responsible for 83% of land use and 60% of greenhouse gas emissions within agriculture.
+At the same time, a meat-reduced diet has positive health effects through lowering BMI, cholesterol levels, blood pressure and HbA1c (glycated haemoglobin).
 These factors lead to a risk reduction of 30% for heart attack on a vegetarian diet.
 However, not only meat, but animal products in general (especially butter and cheese) are linked to immense emissions.
 Switching to a plant-based diet protects not only our environment, but also ourselves (Crowe, Appleby, Travis, Key, 2013).

-We can be part of the change – our activism
+We are part of the change – our actions

 Politics: We engage in political agenda-setting, discuss with members of parliament and contribute to the shaping of the general socio-political opinion.
-In 2021, Health for Future Germany will participate in the electoral process at both state and federal level and try to bring climate and health protection into the general public’s focus.
-Within our internal structures, we offer skills-labs aiming to enhance our knowledge and our skills to get into action.
-As an example, thefirst Health for Future Skills Lab was on political communication and agenda setting.
-In three workshops over 100 participants were trained by experts on effective methods of political communication and prepared themselves to approach politicians.
-After the Skills Lab participants contacted their local MPs with their local Health for Future groups.
+In 2021, Health for Future Germany will participate in the electoral process at both state and federal level and try to bring climate and health protection into the public’s focus.

 Education: Trainees and students pursue the objective to integrate the topics of „Planetary Health“ and the connections between climate change and health as a fundamental part of the education at their universities and educational institutions.
 In summer 2020, the German Climate Change and Health Alliance (KLUG e.V.) set up the first Planetary Health Academy lecture series.
 The Planetary Health Academy is a free online lecture series focussing on transformative action in addition to scientific foundations and transdisciplinary perspectives on Planetary Health.
 In average, about 1000 people attended each lecture.
 Health for Future activists contributed some of the content to the lectures, inspiring other trainees and health professionals to start new Health for Future local groups.
-The lecture series is recognised as an elective at various universities, for example in Aachen and Freiburg.
-After the great success and large interest in our topics we established a second round held in English and open to an international audience, and are currently planning the third edition of the Planetary Health Academy starting in may 2020.
-In addition, Health for Future activists are involved in running their own teaching programmes in many other cities.
+The lecture series is recognized as an elective at various universities, for example in Aachen and Freiburg.

-The decentralised organisation and independence of the individual Health for Future local groups make it possible to plan and implement many different projects and actions.
-We understand ourselves as a ‚grassroots organisation‘.
+The decentralized organization and independence of the individual Health for Future local groups make it possible to plan and implement many different projects and actions.

 Resources on climate crisis and health